tapan-samal/Interview-Questions/React.md

         > This phase begins when a component is removed from the parent component's render() method and ends when the component is completely removed from the DOM. <br>
         > componentWillUnmount(): Invoked immediately before a component is unmounted and destroyed.
 Used for cleanup up subscriptions and removing event handlers.
     </p>
-   <h3 class="vvi">27.
+   <h3>27.
 What is Higher-Order component and it's uses in ReactJS....?
 Imp</h3>
     <p>
+         Higher-Order Component (HOC) is an advanced technique in React for reusing component logic. <br>
-         A Higher-order component is a component which takes another component as an argument and adds extra features to component. <br>
+         HOC takes another component as an argument and adds extra functionality to component. <br>
-         HOCs are commonly used for handling authentication and authorization in React applications. <br>
-         It uses to encapsulate and reuse component logic across multiple components.
+         The main purpose of HOCs is to encapsulate and reuse common logic across multiple components. <br>
+         It avoids code duplication and keeps components focused on their primary responsibility. <br>
+         It also lead to complex component tree, making debugging difficult and wrapping too many HOCs can result in "wrapper hell. <br>
+         HOCs are commonly used for handling authentication, authorization, data fetching and conditional rendering. <br>
     </p>
-    <h3 class="vvi">28.
+    <h3>28.
 How can optimize performance in a React application...?
 Imp</h3>
     <p>
          Use React Profiler: Identify performance bottlenecks that need optimization. <br>
          Memoization with useMemo and useCallback: Prevent unnecessary recalculations and re-renders. <br>